 Index Provider Risk.
 The Fund seeks to track the investment results, before fees and expenses, of its Underlying Index, as published by the Index Provider.
 There is no assurance that the Index Provider will compile the Underlying Index accurately, or that the Underlying Index will be determined, composed or calculated accurately.
 While the Index Provider gives descriptions of what the Underlying Index is designed to achieve, the Index Provider generally does not provide any warranty or accept any liability in relation to the quality, accuracy or completeness of data in the Underlying Index, and it generally does not guarantee that the Underlying Index will be in line with its methodology.
 Errors made by the Index Provider with respect to the quality, accuracy and completeness of the data within its Underlying Index may occur from time to time and may not be identified and corrected by the Index Provider for a period of time, if at all.
+Additionally, because the Index Provider is relatively new to the business of creating indexes generally. and to compiling and maintaining the Underlying Index specifically, there may be a greater risk that errors will not be detected as quickly as they might be in the case of an index that has been maintained over time by a different index provider or licensed to a multitude of different users.
 Therefore, gains, losses or costs associated with Index Provider errors will generally be borne by the Fund and its shareholders.